Certifications & Compliance

 This standard establishes requirements for the emission characteristics of aircraft lighting and display equipment that is intended for use with night vision imaging systems (NVIS).
 It is applicable to all systems, subsystems, component equipment, and hardware that provide the lighting environment on aircraft where NVIS are employed.

-APC adheres to MIL STD-3009 for all APC night vision compatible products.
+Mercury adheres to MIL-STD-3009 for all Mercury’s night vision compatible products.

-DOD MANUFACTURING RESOURCE LEVEL (MRL) AND TECHNOLOGY RESOURCE LEVEL (TRL)
+DOD MANUFACTURING READINESS LEVEL (MRL) AND TECHNOLOGY READINESS LEVEL (TRL)

 Manufacturing Readiness Level (“MRL”) is a measure used by Chandru and some United States government agencies and many of the world’s major companies (and agencies) to assess the maturity of manufacturing readiness serving the same purpose as Technology Readiness Levels (TRL) serve for technology readiness.
 TRL is a scale used to assess the level of development of new technologies on the basis of a systematic analysis.
 MRL levels can be used in general industry assessments, or for more specific application in assessing capabilities of possible suppliers.
 The Government Accountability Office has described it as best practice for improving acquisition outcomes.
 The United States Department of Defense (“DOD”) adopted the usage of MRLs in 2005, but the GAO continued to note inconsistent application across DOD components.
 In 2011, consideration of manufacturing readiness and related processes of potential contractors and subcontractors was made mandatory as part of the source selection process in major acquisition programs.